Vyral/base-template/_posts/2019-12-20-revitalize-and-pre-funding.md

 {% include youtube.html %}

-Has your home been on the market too long?
+Has your home been on the market for too long?
 Have you ever sat at a closing table for way too long?
 If so, we have great news for you.

 Some homes are selling quickly, while others sit on the market for a long time.
 The reason some are selling fast—and often for top dollar—is because they’ve been updated; they have the right colors, carpet, countertops, and so on.
-We have just created a program called Revitalize. **It streamlines the process of updating your house before you come on the market.** Your property will sell faster and often for more money.
+We have just created a program called Revitalize that will help your home sell quickly and for top dollar, too. **It streamlines the process of updating your house before you come on the market.**

 {% include pullquote.html %}